-I headed toward a trail easily identified with a sign and some steps.
+I started my tour headed toward a trail easily identified with a sign and some steps.
 Another couple and their puppy followed me up the trail, then sat down to enjoy their cold coffee drinks.
 The trail winds along the bluff with occasional gaps in the trees offering spectacular views.
 From the top of the bluff I could see Sunken Meadow State park where I got married in 2019, one of the last big parties before the pandemic!

 Advancing towards the first building I was in awe of how the dormant trees and bare vines gave the old building with broken windows an even more haunted look.
 The photos I took of the buildings were cool, but looked even better in tinted black and white.